Eileen M. Kane

 M.A., Ph.D., Princeton University

-Eileen Kane is a historian of modern Russia, interested in comparative, global approaches to history.
-Her research and teaching focus on modern Russia, and she always seeks to consider Russia’s history within broader histories of Europe and the world.
-She is especially interested in the history of empires; migration; and Islam and Europe.
+Eileen Kane is a historian of modern Russia and Eurasia interested in comparative and global approaches to history.
+Her research and teaching focus on modern Russia, and she always seeks to consider Russia within broader histories of Europe, Eurasia and the world.
+Her interests include empires, migrations, religion and historical connections between the Russian and Ottoman empires.